zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_SLICING.md

 ## 8. Traffic Test ##

+In this section we perform traffic test between oai-ext-dn node and Ues <br/>

 ```bash
 $ docker exec oai-ext-dn ping -c 2 12.1.1.3
 PING 12.1.1.3 (12.1.1.3) 56(84) bytes of data.